-- 4.76 That said, I feel we should advance with some measure of caution and, accordingly, I advocate a voluntary pilot scheme across Northern Ireland at a level of £5,000 (with an increased value of up to £10,000 if the pilot scheme proved successful, and a proper funding regime was established) for a one-year period.
+- 4.78 That said, I feel we should advance with some measure of caution and, accordingly, I advocate a voluntary pilot scheme across Northern Ireland at a level of £5,000 (with an increased value of up to £10,000 if the pilot scheme proves successful and a proper funding regime was established) for a one-year/two-year period 14 .
 It can then be reassessed, possibly under the guidance of the new Civil Justice Council.
 Equally so, it may be sensible to subject the system to a robust peer review.
-We could, therefore, have a system of stepping stones towards a final picture starting with lower figures, albeit the higher figures would give a better sample to assess. - 4.77 I recognise that without adequate widespread publicity for the service with its obvious advantages in terms of cost (that is, it will be much cheaper than conventional litigation) and speed, and perhaps in face of a measure of reluctance on the part of some of the legal profession to encourage the service, a voluntary approach may have disadvantages but we have to trust the possibilities.
-A voluntary scheme would need to be heavily incentivised ("carrot" rather than "stick"). - 4.78 However, a switch to a mandatory system may have to be considered if there is early evidence that this will be required to endure sufficient throughput.
-This pilot will also allow the Department to consider the learning from England, Holland and British Colombia, which has commenced its scheme in July 2016. - 4.79 The online court I propose would follow the English precedent with three stages.
+We could, therefore, have a system of stepping stones towards a final picture starting with lower figures, albeit the higher figures would give a better sample to assess. - 4.79 I recognise that without adequate widespread publicity for the service with its obvious advantages in terms of cost (that is, it will be much cheaper than conventional litigation), efficiency and speed, and perhaps in face of a measure of reluctance on the part of some members of the legal profession to encourage the service, a voluntary approach risks underuse as was the experience in Canada as set out in paragraph 4.41 above.
+However, we have to trust the possibilities.
+A voluntary scheme would need to be heavily incentivised (carrot rather than stick).
+In terms of cost, speed and efficiency, provided this is done and the public are made sufficiently aware of it, it has every prospect of outstanding success. - 4.80 However, a switch to a mandatory system may have to be considered if there is early evidence that this will be required to ensure sufficient throughput.
+This pilot will also allow the department to consider the learning from England, Holland and British Columbia, which commenced its scheme in July 2016. - 4.81 The online court I propose would follow the English precedent with three stages.
 Stage 1 an automated interactive online process with identification of the issues and the provision of documentary evidence.
 Stage 2 conciliation of case management by trained case officers.
 Stage 3 resolution by judges.
-If it reaches the stage of the judge, the courts will use documents on screen, telephone, video or face to face meetings to meet the needs of each case. - 4.80 The online court should have a separate set of rules much simpler than those that presently govern conventional cases drawn up by a body of judges, professional lawyers and government departments, following the English example, and run in harness with the main court structure. - 4.81 There are obvious advantages in facilitators being legally qualified.
-Solicitors and barristers might choose to undertake training to act as facilitators on a part time basis, perhaps at a set fee per case.
+If it reaches the stage of the judge, the courts will use documents on screen, telephone, video or face-to-face meetings to meet the needs of each case. - 4.82 The online court should have a separate set of rules much simpler than those that presently govern conventional cases drawn up by a body of judges, professional lawyers and government departments, following the English example and run in harness with the main court structure. - 4.83 There are obvious advantages in facilitators being legally qualified.
+Solicitors and barristers might choose to undertake training to act as facilitators on a part-time basis, perhaps at a set fee per case.
 There may also be a requirement to have a judge or judges trained in online dispute resolution.